For Norwegian entities

 In addition to working as partners, you can also participate in study visits, experience exchange meetings, conferences and seminars to strengthen bilateral relations between Norway and the beneficiary countries.

 You can cooperate with a partner from a beneficiary country in the following areas:

 - Democracy, active citizenship, good governance and transparency

 - Human rights and equal treatment through combating any discrimination on the grounds of racial or ethnic origin, religion or belief, gender, disability, age, sexual orientation or gender identity

 - Social justice and inclusion of vulnerable groups

 More specific topics for cooperation are defined by the fund operators of the Active Citizens Fund in each beneficiary country.

-- Project support – projects where partnership with Norwegian organizations is encouraged.
-Funds will be made available through open calls that will be launched in each beneficiary country and projects can run over several years.
+- Project support – projects where a partnership with Norwegian organizations is encouraged.
+Funds are made available through open calls launched in each beneficiary country.
+Projects can run over several years.

-- Bilateral initiatives – short initiatives promoting experience exchange through meetings, conferences, workshops, study visits and partnership development.
-Funds will be made available through open calls.
+- Bilateral initiatives – short initiatives promoting exchange of experience through in-person meetings, conferences, workshops, study visits and partnership development.
+Funds are made available through open calls.
 Contrarily to project support, Norwegian entities can take the initiative and apply directly to the Fund Operator.

 Tips and advice for establishing partnerships